 2. The perfect holiday size

-Key West is about 1 mile (2 km) wide and 4 miles (6 km) long, which means that the size is very suitable for a holiday.
+Key West is about 1 mile (2 km) wide and 4 miles (6 km) long, which means that the size is very suitable for a relaxing holiday.
 The managable size means that you can focus more on experiencing things instead of spending time on going from one place to another.
 Because of the convenient size every minute on your stay is fun and that’s a great reason to visit Key West.

 3. Here it’s always 5 PM